-Ayurveda is a complex heath system that originated in India and has recently become popular in the West.
+Ayurveda is a complex health system that originated in India and has recently become popular in the West.

 There are very many Ayurvedic practices to look young, including enemas, steam baths, and oil pulling (which is used for dental hygiene).

-To truly look young, we need to reverse the aging process.
-On way is to use meditation techniques like the one above.
-There are also cognitive and psychological ways of feeling and looking more youthful.
+To truly look young, we need to reverse the ageing process.
+One way is to use meditation and yoga to look young.
+But there are also cognitive and psychological ways of feeling and looking more youthful.

-A new study by researchers at the University of Toronto has proven that when you feel negatively about aging you age faster, and when you feel positively about aging you stay young for longer.
+A new study by researchers at the University of Toronto has proven that when you feel negative about ageing you age faster, and when you feel positive about aging you stay young for longer.

 Alison Chasteen [professor of the University of Toronto’s Department of Psychology] says, “People’s feelings about getting older influence their sensory and cognitive functions.
 Those feelings are often rooted in stereotypes about getting older and comments made by those around them that their hearing and memory are failing.”

-The research shows that our attitude towards aging directly affects our aging rate.
+Research reveals that our attitude towards ageing directly affects our ageing rate.

 To prove this, researchers examined three variables